grpc/proposal/A28-xds-traffic-splitting-and-routing.md

 Note that only [custom
 metadata](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md#requests)
 is considered during header matching, unlike in Envoy, where all headers (including HTTP/2 pseudo-headers) are included.
-This is because pick happens above gRPC’s transport (HTTP/2) layer, so transport headers are not accessible.
+This is because the pick happens above gRPC’s transport (HTTP/2) layer, so transport headers are not accessible.
+However, we will support matching against the `Content-type` header; if a gRPC implementation does not add that header until after xDS route selection is done, then xDS route selection will assume a hard-coded value of `application/grpc`.
+Also, we will explicitly exclude headers with a `-bin` suffix from matching (i.e., we will behave as if the header is not present, even if it actually is).

 The pick will consider the child policies that are not reporting READY (unlike in most gRPC LB policies, e.g. weighted_target, where only the READY child